David L O Smith - Home

 Unimat 3 Miller

 I acquired a second Unimat through a 7mm modelling friend and have set it up as a miller.
-The main improvement was to replace the plastic pulley on the quill with a steel pulley-cum-flywheel to reduce the chatter due to windup in the belts during interrupted cuts.
+The main improvement was to replace the plastic pulley on the quill with a steel pulley-cum-flywheel (as shewn on the right, above) to reduce the chatter due to windup in the belts during interrupted cuts.
 As on the lathe, I also replaced the plain socket headed screws with neater clamping handles.

 Bench Vice